rashed091/rashed091/README.md

 **My Itinerary**
 * Working on SPAs using MERN stack.
-* Working on developing go lang based backend (microservices).
+* Exploring and developing on developing go lang based backend (microservices).

 **Languages**